shivam405/Healthy-Programmer/README.md

 # Healthy-Programmer
-we allprogrammer works very hard and some of us sit on chair and do the programming more than 8 hrs.
+we all programmer works very hard and some of us sit on chair and do the programming more than 8 hrs.

 which causes eyes weakness and we don't drink water or we don't leave the chair which cause back pain in whole day which makes us unhealthy.